AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 1. If you haven't already done so, subscribe to a CoPilot offer in the CSP marketplace.
 See "Subscribe to a CoPilot Offer".

     You only need to subscribe, review the subscription pricing information, and accept the terms and conditions in the marketplace before proceeding to the next step.
-You would not need to move on to the configuration steps in the marketplace.
+You would not move on to the configuration steps in the marketplace.

 2. Verify you have your CSP account credentials and you know which CSP region in which to launch CoPilot.